 Listening is an essential life skill.
 At least that is what we are told by nearly everyone we encounter – parents, guardians, friends, romantic interests, teachers, and bosses, just to name a few.
 Popular phrases such as “Look at me while I am talking to you!” and “Are you listening?” as well as the need to “be heard” by “a listening ear” suggest a universal recognition of the importance of listening.
 We are told that planes crash and governments fall due to a failure to listen to instructions or constituents.
 Politicians love to go on “listening tours.”
 Several professions are built on listening – therapists, social workers, customer service specialists, and healthcare providers come easily to mind.
 Even more businesses and occupations rely on listening (or at least on the perception that they are willing to listen) to survive.
 Pick up a self-help book on effective management, parenting, sales, or general relational well-being and you will find listening is a key contributor to putative success.
 Good listening is thus perhaps the quintessential positive interpersonal communication behavior (13Bodie, 2012).

 But what does that mean, to be a good listener?
 That is, what are the defining features of listening, and what does someone have to do, specifically, to be judged as operating at a high level of listening competence?
 I hope that the first section of this chapter helped to answer the first part of this question: Listening is a multidimensional construct, consisting of several affective, behavioral, and cognitive processes (the “ABCs of listening”).
 As for the second part of this question, judgments of listening competence are based on how a rater sees the listener being willing to perform and actually performing their listening role.
-Other questions that research has sought to answer include, are listening attributes and behaviors universal?
+Other questions that research has sought to answer include: Are listening attributes and behaviors universal?
 If not, what are the boundary conditions that specify the important attributes and behaviors?
 Is good listening situational?
 Cultural?
 Relational?
 Personal?
 Can we really tell if someone is listening to us?
 If so, how?
 And what are the specific advantages of being a good listener, ensuring that you will have success in personal and professional life when you become one?
 Can good listening ever be detrimental to success?
 Is it always in our best interests to listen well?
 Do all cultures place this much emphasis on listening?
 What are the costs of being a good listener?

 Based on my research, I currently believe that judgments of listening competency are based on the degree to which a listener is perceived as attentive, understanding, responsive, friendly, and able to sustain conversational flow (15Bodie et al., 2012).
 Attributes, such as intelligence, confidence, humour, and clarity are not highly related to listening competence.
 In addition, a range of specific behavioral indicators are associated with these five attributes and are likely universal, though their relative importance to judgments may differ across contexts; in other words, we would expect differences in degree and not kind when looking at the behaviors that signal good listening across contexts (58Hample, 2010).
 In particular, my own research has shown (a) eye contact is primarily associated with attentiveness, (b) smiling and laughing with friendliness, (c) verbal and physical composure with conversational flow, and (d) asking questions with understanding and responsiveness.